Philip Roth: The Biography

 Philip Roth: The Biography is a 2021 book by biographer Blake Bailey.
 It is the authorized biography of American novelist Philip Roth (1933–2018).
 It was first published on April 6, 2021, by W. W. Norton & Company.
-Norton, however, later cancelled publication of the book.
+Norton, however, later cancelled publication of the book following allegations of sexual misconduct against Bailey.
 Three weeks later, in May 2021, Skyhorse Publishing announced that it would release paperback, ebook, and audiobook versions of the biography.

 Background

 In 2004, American novelist Philip Roth enlisted Ross Miller, a professor at the University of Connecticut and nephew of playwright Arthur Miller, to write an authorized biography of Roth.
 In 2009, however, they mutually agreed to abandon their arrangement.